Don Lemon: Involvement in Jussie Smollett case

 Lemon faced accusations of unethical journalism during the trial of the Jussie Smollett hate crime hoax case.
 It was revealed during court testimony that Lemon had sent Smollett messages informing him that the Chicago Police Department did not believe his account of what had happened on the night in question.
-Lemon who covered the trial on his CNN show Don Lemon Tonight did not disclose his involvement or his interactions with Smollett.
+Lemon, who covered the trial on his CNN show Don Lemon Tonight, did not disclose his involvement or his interactions with Smollett.

 Allegations of misogyny

-In December 2022, Lemon was involved in an onscreen argument with co-anchors Collins and Harlow over the pay inequity in women's sports.
-Lemon argued that "people are more interested in the men".
-In defending his stance, he stated that he could not be sexist because he had grown up as the only male in a family of all women.

 On February 19, 2023, after Nikki Haley called for "mandatory mental competency tests for politicians over 75 years old", Lemon said "this whole talk about age makes me uncomfortable, I think it is the wrong road to go down", before continuing "She says people, you know, politicians or something are not in their prime.
 Nikki Haley isn't in her prime, sorry.
 A woman is considered to be in her prime in her 20s and 30s and maybe 40s."
 His remarks were criticized online as sexist; Lemon later apologized, and did not appear on CNN This Morning on February 20; he returned on February 22.

 In April 2023, Variety published a report alleging that Lemon had a history of misogynistic behavior towards his colleagues, including Soledad O'Brien, Kyra Phillips and Nancy Grace, dating back to 2008.
 This reportedly included questioning whether O'Brien was black, threatening Phillips, and mocking Grace.
 A spokesperson for Lemon denied the allegations, saying, "The story, which is riddled with patently false anecdotes and no concrete evidence, is entirely based on unsourced, unsubstantiated, 15-year-old anonymous gossip."

 Firing from CNN

-On April 24, 2023, Lemon was fired by CNN; his contract would have expired in 2026.
+On April 24, 2023, CNN fired Lemon; his contract would have expired in 2026.
 According to The New York Times, CNN had experienced difficulty in booking guests willing to appear on-air with Lemon, and polls had shown his popularity among viewers had declined.
 Lemon said that the firing came as a surprise, and that the network had failed to inform him in person, which CNN denied.
 This coincidentally occurred on the same day that Tucker Carlson was fired by Fox News.